oschrenk/notes/play.md

 	play mvn:update // or play mvn:up

-Rretrieves all defined dependencies and then it copies them into your `app/lib` folder
+Retrieves all defined dependencies and then it copies them into your `app/lib` folder

 	play mvn:refresh // or play mvn:re